harshitagupta1404/React/README.md

 1. npm install react, react-dom, parcel
 2. create an HTML file with div element and id 'root'.
 3. HTML should be pointing to js file using script tag
-4. JS file should render component
+4. JS file should have a component which should be rendered using react dom.
 5. Add run commnad to package.json